SAP-samples/teched2022-AD280/README.md

 ## Description

-This repository contains the material for the SAP TechEd 2022 session called Session AD280 - A Beginning to End Workshop on Configuring SAP Launchpad Service.
+This repository contains the material for the SAP TechEd 2022 session called Session AD280 - A Beginning to End Workshop on Configuring SAP Build Work Zone, standard edition.

 ## Overview